Diego (store)

-DIEGO is a furniture store with 157 furniture stores as of March 2018 available in Hungary (with 97 stores), Romania (with 34 stores), Slovakia (with 20 stores), and the Czech Republic (with 1 store).
-It sells mainly carpets, PVCs, laminated floors, and curtains.
+Diego (stylized DIEGO) is a Hungarian store chain that sells mainly laminated floors, PVC tiles, carpets, curtains, draperies and wallpapers.
+The company was founded in 1992 and as of October 2023 has a network of 116 stores in Hungary, 33 stores Romania and 17 stores in Slovakia.

 History

-In 1995, DIEGO started as a small company selling carpets.
-With spreading around the country, DIEGO started to work in a franchise system.
-DIEGO mainly focused on carpets, PVCs, and laminated floors.
-For a bigger service, DIEGO introduced curtains to its selection in 2005, so the company became a furniture store.
-In 2010, DIEGO introduced wallpapers to its selection.
+Diego started in 1992 as a small company importing carpets.
+In 1995, the development in the franchise system began with the opening of the first stores.
+Diego mainly focused on carpets, PVCs, and laminated floors.
+For a bigger service, Diego introduced curtains to its selection in 2005.
+In 2010, Diego introduced wallpapers to its selection.

 Own brands

-DIEGO has own brands since the very beginning.
-Woodstep is a company of DIEGO working with laminated floors, Tulipo is a company working with carpets.
-DIEGO has also plans for a new brand focusing on carpets.
+Diego has own brands since the very beginning.
+Woodstep is a company of Diego working with laminated floors, Tulipo is a company working with carpets.
+Diego has also plans for a new brand focusing on carpets.